Conradh na Gaeilge: Foundation: "De-Anglicising Ireland"

 With the aid of Eugene O'Growney (author of Simple Lessons in Irish) Eoin MacNeill, Thomas O'Neill Russell and others, the League was launched in the wake of an address Hyde delivered to the Irish National Literary Society, on 25 November 1892: ‘"The Necessity for De-Anglicising Ireland’".
 Citing Giuseppe Mazzini (the Italian nationalist who had been the inspiration for the rare language enthusiast among the Young Irelanders, Thomas Davis), Hyde argued that "in Anglicising ourselves wholesale we have thrown away with a light heart the best claim we have to nationality".

 Implicitly, this was a criticism of the national movement as it had developed since Catholic emancipation.
 Although a gaeilgeoir, Daniel O'Connell had declared himself "sufficiently utilitarian not to regret [the] gradual abandonment" of the language.
-For Emancipator's keenest supporters, the "positive and unmistakable" mark of distinction between Irish and English was "the distinction created by religion".
+For the Emancipator's keenest supporters, the "positive and unmistakable" mark of distinction between Irish and English was "the distinction created by religion".
 Hyde's project spoke to a new exclusionary sense of what it is to be Irish.
 The simple practice of referring to Gaelic as "the Irish language", consciously or not, rendered "those who did not speak it as less Irish, and those who did not even acknowledge its status as non-Irish".

 The League rapidly developed into the leading institution promoting the Gaelic Revival, organising Irish classes and student immersions in the Gaeltacht, and publishing in Irish.
-The League's first newspaper was An Claidheamh Soluis (The Sword of Light) and its most noted editor was Pádraig Pearse.
+The League's first newspaper was An Claidheamh Soluis (The Sword of Light), the most noted editor of which was Pádraig Pearse.
 The motto of the League was Sinn Féin, Sinn Féin amháin (Ourselves, Ourselves alone).

 Early campaigns

-Among the League's few campaign successes in its first decade was acceptance by the Post Office of parcels and letters addressed in Irish, and the recognition of St. Patrick's Day as a national holiday.

-With national feeling heightened in part by the Boer War, membership increased from 1900.
+With national feeling heightened in part by the Boer War, League membership increased from 1900.
 The number of branches rose from 43 in 1897 to 600 in 1904 with a membership of 50,000.
-A more substantial victory followed: in 1904 Irish was introduced into the national school curriculum.

-The Catholic church, however, was not an early ally.
-The clergy had played a significant role in the decline of the language.
-In the National schools they had punished children for speaking it (a legacy, in part, of the Irish-language missionary activity of the Protestant churches).
+Among the League's campaign successes during these early years was the establishment in 1903 of the first Irish-language summer training college, Coláiste na Mumhan, in Ballingeary, County Cork; and, supported by the college, the introduction in 1904 of a bilingual programme of instruction for National schools in Irish-speaking districts.
+This marked a shift from the English-only instruction upon which Catholic Church (appearing to accept O'Connell's utilitarian view of the matter) had insisted upon in its school administration.
+Under the supervision of teaching brothers and nuns, children had been punished for speaking in their mother tongue.